Dan has been in the HVAC industry for 23 years, with experience ranging from installation and service to sales and distribution.

 Whole house humidification is great for colder and dryer climates.
 The moisture produced and introduced to the air will help to keep you from drying up and can also keep the dust down a bit.
 This is good for those who get frequent bloody noses too.

-There is a fairly extensive list of benefits to humidifying your home that including those related to health, comfort and value.
+There is a fairly extensive list of benefits to humidifying your home that includes health, comfort, and value.

 Household Chores That Will Help Clean Your Air